apache/flink-connector-aws/docs/content.zh/docs/connectors/datastream/sqs.md

     * Url of the SQS to sink to.
 4. _setFailOnError(boolean failOnError)_
     * Optional.
 Default: `false`.
-    * Whether failed requests to write records to SQS are treated as fatal exceptions in the sink.
+    * Whether failed requests to write records to SQS are treated as fatal exceptions in the sink which will cause a Flink Job to restart
 5. _setMaxBatchSize(int maxBatchSize)_
     * Optional.
 Default: `10`.
     * Maximum size of a batch to write to SQS.